Letters to My Mother, Part 1: Why Did You Suffer?

 Regularly took your sons to the capital

-For concerts, ballet, theater, art shows
+For concerts, dance performances, theater, art shows

 By artists from around the world